ashikhareddy/Cyber-security-Project-/Journal/Week8.md

 **Redundant firewall**
 CBD-FW-01 is a single point of failure.
 An Active/Standby HA pair would provide automatic failover with no downtime if the primary fails.

-**Clayton to Mernda direct VPN**
+**Mernda to CBD and Clayton to Mernda VPN**
-The direct IPSec tunnel between Clayton and Mernda could not be established in the simulation.
-In production this would either be resolved through proper IKE negotiation or handled by routing all branch to branch traffic through the CBD firewall in a hub and spoke VPN design.
+Both tunnels could not be established in the simulation.
+In production this would be resolved through proper IKE negotiation or by implementing a hub and spoke VPN design where all branch traffic routes through the CBD headquarters firewall.

 **WLC integration**
 The WLC at CBD was placed but not fully integrated.
-In production it would centrally manage all access points across all three campuses with consistent wireless policies.
+In production it would centrally manage all access points across all three campuses with consistent wireless security policies.

+**Dedicated backup DMZ zone**
+CBD-BACKUP-01 is currently on the inside network due to Packet Tracer limitations.
+In production it would sit in a dedicated DMZ zone with specific firewall rules permitting only replication traffic between it and the primary servers.

 ---